The Eye of Horus

 In ancient Egypt, the Eye was a predominant magical symbol

-and religious image seen in temples and tombs.
-It was also worn by many as lucky charm
+and a religious image seen in temples and tombs.
+It was also worn

-as a falcon, after a mythical falcon-headed Egyptian god
+shaped like a falcon, after a mythical falcon-headed Egyptian god

 of the ancient times.
 The image of the eye has markings around it

 it became symbolic of ancient Egypt.
 It was particularly

 associated with religion and belief in symbolic amulet or

 symbolism of what is now called the Eye of Horus.
 It was sometimes

 called Eye of Ra, sometimes, Wedjat Eye and other times, Eye of

 Osiris.
 Further, the Eye is also associated with other

 Stories on the Eye of Horus/Eye of Ra

 formal religion of Egypt.
-Both had strong solar links, and
+Both Gods had strong solar links, and

 was the first king of Egypt and also described as ruler of the

 universe.
-Horus on the other hand, is said to be of two forms:
+Horus, on the other hand, is said to be of two forms:

-the ancient Horus, the falcon-headed and co-equal with Ra and the younger Horus
+the ancient Horus, the falcon-headed and co-equal with Ra and the

-eye that Ra could detach and send whenever there
+force-wielding eye that Ra could detach and send whenever there

 was described as a cosmic falcon with the sun and the moon for his

 eyes.
 Later, he was the son of Osiris and Isis who became one of

-the early rulers of Egypt, replacing his father after the
+the early rulers of Egypt, replacing his father after the older

-to take the throne from him.
+take the throne from him.

 Of the two forms of Horus, the older cosmic falcon who was almost

 The Eye of Horus

 The younger Horus became associated with the Eye only after his

 royal fight with his paternal uncle Seth (also described as his

 brother in some stories) who murdered his father King Osiris to

 Horus while the latter was sleeping.
 The eye was either

 buried, swallowed by Seth, thrown into the ocean or smashed into

 pieces by Seth.
 But with the succeeding story that Hathor, the

-ancient Egyptian goddess of joy, feminine love and motherhood, restored it, the Eye was mostly
+ancient Egyptian goddess of joy, feminine love, and motherhood,

-likely just broken into pieces.
-After the eye healed, it was called wedjat

-eye or the uninjured
+After the eye healed, it was called Wedjat eye or the uninjured

 eye.
 Its power helped Horus to enthrone his father to eternal

 life.
 Henceforth, the Eye of Horus has been regarded as symbolic

-of healing, sacrifice and protection.
+of healing, sacrifice, and protection.